No matter how carefully you treat your new couch cushions and throw pillows, there will come a time when they need a good washing.

-Dirty pillows are a breeding ground for all types of microorganisms and insects.
+Dirty pillows are a breeding ground for all types of microorganisms and even insects!

-How many people visited your home in the last day, month or year, and how much time has been spent in contact with your cushions?
+How many people visited your home in the last day, month or year, and how much time have they spent in contact with your cushions?

-Washing Guidelines for Throw Pillows Without Removable Cover
+Guidelines for Washing Throw Pillows Without Removable Covers

 The best way to wash your throw pillows depends on what they’re made of.

 Here’s a few rules of thumb to keep in mind so that you never damage the fabric of your pillows & cushions, and always get the best results:

 Spot Test Your Fabric

 Unless you’re completely sure of the the fabric type, always perform a spot test.